 I have always kept my love of this little mock baby-food to myself.
 After all, serious foodies do not indulge in such trifles, right?
 And, worse still, the method violates just about every traditional rule about the proper preparation of pasta.
 But then, not so long ago, while shopping for some new cookbooks in Rizzoli in New York, I stumbled across a book that a friend from Rome had heartily recommended to me, Cuochi si diventa by Milanese gastronome Allan Bay.
 As I leafed through the book, I found a chapter entitled “Mania dell’autore: la pasta a risotto” and, lo and behold, I found recipes for something very much like my late-night pastina…

-Pasta a risotto means, loosely translated, pasta prepared in the manner of a risotto.
+Pasta a risotto (which is also sometimes called pasta risottata) means, loosely translated, pasta prepared in the manner of a risotto.
 And indeed, the method is very similar, if not identical.
 You begin with a soffritto of minced onion sweated in butter, then add whatever condimento you wish—this time I used swiss chard leaves finely cut into a chiffonade—and allow it to insaporire (absorb the flavor of the soffritto) for a few minutes.
-Then add your pasta—I used orzo, also known as risoni—and just enough broth or water to cover the pasta.
+Then add your pasta—I used orzo, known in Italy as risoni—and just enough broth or water to cover the pasta.
 (NB: Unlike a risotto, there is no need to allow the pasta to ‘toast’ nor to add wine.)
 As for any risotto, you add successive ladlefuls of liquid as the prior ones evaporate, until the pasta is cooked al dente.
 Most but not all of the cooking liquid should have evaporated.
 Add grated cheese, mix well and serve immediately.